Bone marrow biopsy

 You can also have a bone marrow aspirate and trephine biopsy taken from your breastbone, however this does not happen often.

 This test gives your doctors more information about the structure of your bone marrow, the types of cells in your bone marrow and the number of cells in your bone marrow (too many or too few).

-A bone marrow test is very useful at this point because it can be used to compare your blood cells after treatment to see how well you have responded.
+This test is usually done as an outpatient (you don't to stay in hospital overnight).
+You are usually allowed to eat and drink beforehand.
+Take your medications as normal unless you are told not to.
 Care has to be taken if you are on warfarin, aspirin or any other drugs that thin your blood.
 Your doctor will advise you about this.

 Will I have pain relief / anaesthetic?

 You will be given a local anaesthetic to numb the area.
 You will be asked to lie on your side with your knees tucked up to your chest.
-You will be helped to get into the right position for the doctors to get the best sample.
+You will be helped to get into the right position for the doctor/nurse to get the best sample.
 A needle is passed through your skin into your bone marrow.
 A tiny sample of the bone and bone marrow is then taken.